AileronControlPlane

 • ADR-0007: Install Consent Flow — Install is a single binary decision (install or cancel); no per-capability denial; signature failure is a hard fail; updates show capability diffs; headless mode requires explicit --yes per command.

-• ADR-0009: User Channel and OOB Approval Surfaces — In-band streaming output describes; out-of-band surfaces decide.
-The agent is structurally never in the trust path for approvals. v1 MVP ships with CLI prompt only; web UI, system notifications, biometric, and a hosted Aileron backend are Phase 2.
+• ADR-0009: User Channel and OOB Approval Surfaces — In-band MCP tool result text describes; out-of-band surfaces decide.
+The agent is structurally never in the trust path for approvals. v1 MVP ships with the webapp /approvals surface plus CLI prompt fallback; system notifications, biometric, and a hosted Aileron backend are Phase 2.

 • ADR-0010: Failure-Handling Policy — Failures are visible and structured; closed-set failure-class taxonomy; idempotency is the default; bounded retry on retriable errors; v1 actions are linear with first-failure-terminates semantics.
 LLM fallback, conditional compensation, and per-call retry tuning are post-MVP enhancements.

 • ADR-0011: Local Credential Vault — Encrypted-at-rest local vault for user credentials.
 Argon2id KDF from a passphrase derives a key encryption key (KEK); AES-256-GCM envelope encryption protects bindings on disk.
 KEK held in memory for the runtime session, never persisted.
-TEE-backed and browser-enclave variants exist in code but are post-MVP.
+The same vault format runs unchanged when the customer operates the runtime in their own infrastructure (BYOC).

 The sequence